LiamHoogstad/Group_9_GDP/README.md

-# Group_9_GDP - Release 1
+# Group_9_GDP - Release 2

-This branch is our release 1 of our Group Design Project, MusiCollab.
-MusiCollab is aimed to be a collaborative music creation website where you can create and edit projects with friends and strangers by adding tracks, manipulating their audio settings and much more!
-We achieved all of goal for this release and an extra feature of a working custom volume slider.
+This version is the second release of our Group Design Project, MusiCollab.
+MusiCollab is aimed to be a collaborative music creation website where you can create and edit projects with friends and strangers by adding tracks, manipulating their audio and much more!
+We successfully achieved all our goals for this release, and all the features are outlined at the bottom of this document.

 ---